hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

 ```
 python readloginfo.py <host_addr> <username> <password>
 ```
-type in username if any.
+- type in username if any.

-Will show app-hosting related info automatically
+- will show app-hosting related info automatically

-Funtions to fix app-hosting issues also inluded in the .py file
+- funtions to fix app-hosting issues also inluded in the .py file